facelessuser/FavoriteFiles/docs/src/markdown/index.md

 ### Favorite Files: Edit File Alias

 Edit a file's alias.
 By default, the file will be listed in menus with it's actual file name, but this can be modified for a better, easier to remember name if needed.
-Currently aliases names are limited to Unicode word characters, numbers, underscores, hyphens, and spaces.
+Currently aliases names are limited to Unicode word characters, numbers, spaces, `_`, `-`, and `.`.
 To revert the alias back to its original, true file name, simply change the alias to an empty string.

 ### Favorite Files: Toggle Per Project